-1. Assessment Results: Mid-Level 3 on the state standardized assessment instrument in Reading and Math (previous year);
+- 1. Assessment Results: Mid-Level 3 on the state standardized assessment instrument in Reading and Math (previous year); - 2.

-- a.
-Incoming 6th grade students can be placed in advanced mathematics courses leading to taking Geometry in Grade 8 given they score an 80 or higher on an advanced benchmark exam given before the beginning of the school year. - 2.
 Grade average for the course(s) requesting acceleration or advanced placement is 85% or higher for the previous year.
-Students who are in an advanced course of the content the request is being made for will be awarded five (5) extra percentage points towards their ranking average. - a.
-6th grade students can be placed in advanced mathematics courses leading to taking Algebra 1 or Geometry in Grade 8 based on their performance on an advanced diagnostic exam given at the end of their 6th grade school year.
-Summer coursework will be a required prerequisite for entry into advanced math classes.
-Students not completing summer work will be transferred to their next regular math course. - 3.
+Students who are in an advanced course of the content the request is being made for will be awarded five (5) extra percentage points towards their ranking average. - 3.
 Attendance: 90% attendance rate for the current year. - 4.
 End-of-Course Exam: When EOC is administered an 85% or higher course average which will include the EOC score in the course average is required in the course(s) requesting advanced placement. - 5.
 The student meeting all the above requirements will be ranked with the students who are eligible to take the requested course and will be afforded the opportunity to be enrolled if their ranking is within the number of student stations available.